facebookresearch/vissl/docs/source/evaluations/linear_benchmark.rst

 Attaching MLP head to trunk output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To attach a linear classifier at multiple layers of model following Zhang et. al style which has :code:`BN -> FC` as the head, use :code:`eval_mlp` head.
-For example, for a ResNet-50 model,
+To attach a linear classifier to multiple layers of the model following Zhang et. al style which has :code:`BN -> FC` as the head, use :code:`eval_mlp` head.
+For example, for a ResNet-50 model:

 .. code-block:: yaml